 Maria C. Garci Juenger is a professor in the Department of Civil, Architectural, and Environmental Engineering at The University of Texas at Austin.
 Her teaching and research focus on materials used in civil engineering applications.
 Trained as a chemist and materials scientist, she primarily examines chemical issues in cement-based materials.
 These include phase formation in cement clinkers; hydration chemistry of portland cement, its constituent phases, and supplementary cementitious materials; the development of microstructure cementitious systems; and chemical deterioration processes in concrete.

 Maria Juenger has been at the University of Texas at Austin since 2002.
 She is a fellow of the American Ceramic Society and the American Concrete Institute.
 In 2005 she received a Faculty Early CAREER Award from the National Science Foundation.
-The American Concrete Institute awarded her the Walter P. Moore, Jr. Faculty Achievement Award in 2009, a Young Member Award for Professional Achievement in 2010, and a Wason Medal for Materials Research in 2011.
-She is currently chair of American Concrete Institute committee 236 - Material Science of Concrete, an associate editor for Frontiers in Materials: Structural Materials, and an editorial board member for Cement and Concrete Composites and Cement and Concrete Research.
-Dr. Juenger is also active in the RILEM technical committee on supplementary cementitious materials, leading a working group on characterization.
+The American Concrete Institute awarded her the Walter P. Moore, Jr. Faculty Achievement Award in 2009, a Young Member Award for Professional Achievement in 2010, a Wason Medal for Materials Research in 2011, and the Delmar L. Bloem Distinguished Service Award in 2018.
+She is an associate editor for Cement and Concrete Composites and Frontiers in Materials: Structural Materials and an editorial board member for the ACI Materials Journal and Cement and Concrete Research.
+Dr. Juenger is also active in the RILEM technical committee on Tests for Reactivity of Materials.

 Prior to coming to Austin, Dr. Juenger was a postdoctoral researcher at the University of California, Berkeley in the Department of Civil and Environmental Engineering.
 She worked with Professor Claudia Ostertag investigating the effects of selective placement of steel and polymer microfibers in the paste-aggregate interfacial transistion zone on minimizing cracking resulting from externally imposed mechanical stresses and from internal stresses caused by alkali-silica reaction.
 Dr. Juenger also worked with Professor Paulo Monteiro examining the effects of chemical admixtures on cement hydration using the soft x-ray transmission microscope at the Advanced Light Source at the Lawrence O. Berkeley National Laboratory.